The Advice Service is here for you today call us on 02392843478

 If the student is on a course with Professional Statutory and Regulatory Body expectations, this will also be considered.

-The indicative timeframe to complete phase 2 is between 15 to 20 working days.
+The indicative timeframe to complete Phase 2 is between 15 to 20 working days.

 Phase 3 - Escalation